rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

   ```
   Again, the emptyListWidget can be as complex and fancy as you like.
 In this case, we are keeping it simple:
   ![list with prompt](../assets/list-with-prompt.png)

+# Summary
+In this part of the tutorial we added a backgfound image to the DocumentListScaffold, and we added a widget to display when the DocumentListView was empty.
+In the [next part](get_started_part_3.md) we will replace the default ListTiles with our own cards.